15 May Can a Robot Really Audit my GDPR Compliance?

 The idea of unifying data safety standards is often referred to as “harmonization,” meaning that the GDPR aims to create uniform regulations across the European Union, making for a more efficient and predictable environment through the 28 countries that are currently members of the EU.

-The new changes brought on by the General Data Protection Regulation will not only affect the countries of the European Union.
-They will undoubtedly generate a ripple effect on a global basis.
+The new changes brought on by the General Data Protection Regulation will not only affect the countries of the European Union; they will undoubtedly generate a ripple effect on a global basis.

 At this time, many companies all around the world are assessing their situation and making sure they can drive GDPR compliance.

-In case of failure to comply with the new GDPR standards, companies can risk huge fines and costly penalties starting from May 2018, when the GDPR will officially be enforced.
+In case of failure to comply with the new GDPR standards, companies risk huge fines and costly penalties starting from May 2018, when the GDPR will officially be enforced.

-The GDPR is poised to make a huge impact regarding data security worldwide, particularly improving information safety, breach notification standards and other key factors related to modern ethical standards.
-In particular, new GDPR guidelines offer a more accurate definition of “personal data” herein intended as “any information relating to an identified or identifiable natural person (data subject).
+The GDPR is poised to make a huge impact regarding data security worldwide, particularly improving information safety, breach notification standards, and other key factors related to modern ethical standards.
+In particular, new GDPR guidelines offer a more accurate definition of “personal data” herein intended as “any information relating to an identified or identifiable natural person (data subject).”

 By shedding more light on the very definition of personal data under the GDPR rules, it is also easier to enforce regulations and determine security breaches, whether they were merely accidental or conscious unlawful attempts to take advantage of private information without disclosure or permission.
-Such guidelines can help reduce the risk of issues such as fraud and identity theft, among others.
+These guidelines can help reduce the risk of issues such as fraud and identity theft, among others.

 As with most changes and new policies, the GDPR could present some challenges to companies, as they will need to embrace these new standards.

 In an effort to adapt to the new policies, businesses need to rethink their strategies and come up with new, effective solutions to track their data and archive them as seamlessly as possible, either as digital files (such as .PDF) or on actual paper.
-It’s important to understand that archiving information and changing data tracking operations might be a monumental task for a large organization, who might be accustomed to dealing with millions upon millions of data entries.
+It’s important to understand that archiving information and changing data tracking operations might be a monumental task for a large organization who could be accustomed to dealing with millions upon millions of data entries.

 Sensitive information, such as personal data, is found in documents very often, both in digital and paper form.
 For this reason, companies are required to analyze their available data in minute detail.